Brief History of Uranium Mining in Canada

 Through the 1990s, Cameco's Key Lake was the world's largest high-grade uranium mine, supplying 15% of the world's uranium mine production in 1997.
 Cameco is also owner and operator of Rabbit Lake, another major producer.

-Four new uranium projects became the focus of attention in the late 1990s as reserves in the older mines became depleted.
+Three new uranium projects became the focus of attention in the late 1990s as reserves in the older mines became depleted.
 All are located in northern Saskatchewan.
-Of these four new mines, three use or will use a common treatment plant, at McClean Lake.
+Of these three new mines, two use or will use a common treatment plant, at McClean Lake.

 The McArthur River mine operated by Cameco has enormous reserves of very high-grade ore and opened its underground mine at the end of 1999.
 Remote-control raise boring methods are used for mining, some 600 metres underground.
 Ore is trucked to the Key Lake mill, 80 km south.

-The high-grade Cigar Lake mine to be operated by Cameco will also be underground, utilising ground freezing and water jet boring, with remotely-operated equipment.
-Ore will be trucked 70-80 km for treatment at the Rabbit Lake and McClean Lake mills.
-Flooding in one of the shafts has delayed the project to beyond the planned startup date of 2011.
+The high-grade Cigar Lake mine operated by Cameco is also underground, utilising ground freezing and water jet boring, with remotely-operated equipment.
+Ore is trucked 70-80 km for treatment at the McClean Lake mill.
+Flooding delayed the project to beyond the planned startup date of 2011.

-Ore from the Midwest underground mine (majority-owned by Areva) is also likely to be milled at McClean Lake nearby from mid-2011.
+Ore from the Midwest underground mine (majority-owned by Areva) is also likely to be milled at McClean Lake nearby when it is developed.